Skip to main content

 Photo by: Getty Images/Sam Spicer

-Man climbing to mountain summit, Scotland
+Man climbing to mountain summit in rugged mountains.

 Goatfell